Georgia's Old Governor's Mansion

 History of Georgia's Old Governor's Mansion

 Completed in 1839, Georgia's Old Governor's Mansion is one of the finest examples of High Greek Revival architecture in the nation with its stately columns and regal facade.
-From 1839 to 1868, this mansion served as the residence for 8 of Georgia's chief executives and their families.
-State leaders such as George Crawford, Howell Cobb and Joseph E. Brown resided in the building and used it as a stage for speeches and to introduce guests of national standing.
+From 1839 to 1868, this mansion served as the residence for eight of Georgia's chief executives and their families.
+State leaders such as George Crawford, Howell Cobb and Joseph E. Brown resided in the building and used it as a stage for politics and entertainment during Milledgeville’s capital years.

 During the Civil War, the Mansion was claimed as a "prize" in General William T. Sherman’s "March to the Sea," on November 23, 1864.
-Following the war, Georgia's seat of government was relocated to Atlanta, and the Mansion was abandoned.
-Given over to Georgia Normal & Industrial College (currently known as Georgia College) in 1889, the Mansion served as the founding building of the institution and is the campus's most treasured structure.
+Following the war, Georgia's seat of government was relocated to Atlanta.
+In 1889, Georgia Normal & Industrial College (currently known as Georgia College) was giving stewardship of the Mansion and it became the founding building of the institution and is the campus's most treasured structure.

-Beginning in the late 1990s, Georgia College & State University’s Department of Museums underwent five years of intensive historical, structural and material research to return the mansion to its historical splendor.
-From 2001 to 2005, thanks to generous fundings and grants from the Georgia General Assembly and the Woodruff Foundation, the department restored the original layout, coloration, lighting and appearance of the building based on the 1851 administration of Governor Howell Cobb.
+Beginning in the late 1990s, five years of intensive historical, structural, and material research was conducted on the building with the goal to return the mansion to its c1851 appearance.
+From 2001-2005, a $9.5 million dollar restoration was conducted which was funded by the Georgia General Assembly and a generous grant from the Woodruff Foundation.
+The restoration restored the original layout, colorations, and appearance of the building as it existed during the administration of Governor Howell Cobb in 1851.

 Georgia's Old Governor's Mansion now serves as a historic house museum whose mission is to care for, collect, interpret and exhibit items (including artifacts, structures, and gardens) that illustrate the history of the site and its inhabitants during the years the Mansion was the official residence of Georgia’s governors (1839-1868).
 Tours focus on the history of the building, its occupants both free and enslaved, and the myriad complexities of Antebellum society in Georgia and its history.